 - Mix milkshake etc.

-- Smoothies(only if provided with proper attachment of blender with food processor)
+- Smoothies(only if provided with proper attachment of blender with a food processor)

 - Grind tough meat.